- How Hip injuries can be devastating for athletes due to the hip’s role as a stabilizer, support system, and prime mover in various movements.

 In more severe cases, the adductor tendon may rip off a tiny piece of the bone where it attaches to the pelvis.
 This is known as an avulsion fracture, and it usually presents with tenderness over the area of the pelvis that’s affected.
 Avulsion fractures are most commonly seen in young athletes.

 Expert tip: An injury to the sartorius, another muscle in the groin, presents similarly to adductor strains.
-The difference between the two is that the athlete with a sartorius injury will experience pain with external rotation of the hip.
+The difference between the two is that the athlete with a sartorius injury will experience pain with the external rotation of the hip.

 There are four muscles that make up the quad muscle group.
 They are located in the front of the thigh and are responsible for straightening the knee and bending the hip.
 Oftentimes, you’ll see quad injuries occur from running, jumping, skating, or cycling.